For your Android app to interact with the Guestbook portlet, you must install the following libraries in your Android project:

 com.liferay.docs.liferayguestbook package.
 Then add the following imports to

-through the emulator.
-The Liferay DXP instance you set up earlier should be
+localhost:8080 through the emulator.
+The Liferay Portal instance you set up

-liferay_company_id value is your Liferay DXP instance’s ID.
-You can find it
+liferay_company_id value is your Liferay Portal instance’s ID.
+You can

-in your Liferay DXP instance at Control Panel → Configuration →
+find it in the Control Panel → Configuration → Portal Instances

-Virtual Instances.
-The instance’s ID is in the Instance ID column.
-Copy and
+menu.
+Your portal instance’s ID is in the Instance ID column.
+Copy and paste

 liferay_company_id value in